rain0r/listenbrainz-java/README.md

 ## Usage

+To get the listens of a user and log them:

 ```java
 LbService lbService = new LbService();
 lbService.getListens("my-username").ifPresent(d -> LOG.info(d.getPayload()));
 ```

-All methods that submit data to the ListenBrainz server need a valid user token:
+All methods that submit data to the ListenBrainz server need a valid user token.
+This can be passed to the constructor:

 ```java
 LbService lbService = new LbService("auth-token");